cal-itp/benefits/docs/getting-started/testing.md

 ## Integration

-End-to-end integration tests are implemented with [`cypress`](https://www.cypress.io/) and can be found in the [`tests/cypress`](https://github.com/cal-itp/benefits/tree/dev/tests/cypress) directory in the repository.
+Feature and user interface tests are implemented with [`cypress`](https://www.cypress.io/) and can be found in the [`tests/cypress`](https://github.com/cal-itp/benefits/tree/dev/tests/cypress) directory in the repository.

 See the [`cypress` Command Line](https://docs.cypress.io/guides/guides/command-line) guide for more information.